jbcoe/value_types/DRAFT.md

 logical state nor to the logical state of other objects.

 `indirect<T>` and `polymorphic<T>` are default constructible in cases where `T` is default constructible.
 Moving a value type into dynamically allocated storage should not add or remove the ability to be default constructed.

-Note that due to the requirement to support incomplete `T` types, the `indirect<T>` and `polymorphic<T>` types unconditionally have a default constructor (according to `std::is_default_constructible_v<indirect<T>>`).
-However, if `T` is not default constructible then attempting to odr-use the `indirect<T>` default constructor will be ill-formed.

 ### The valueless state and interaction with `std::optional`